camunda/camunda-docs-manual/content/user-guide/model-api/bpmn-model-api/extension-elements.md

 [Custom extension elements]({{< relref "reference/bpmn20/custom-extensions/index.md" >}}) are a standardized way to extend the BPMN model.
-The [Camunda extension elements]({{< relref "reference/bpmn20/custom-extensions/extension-elements.md" >}}) are fully implemented in the BPMN model API but unknown extension elements can also easily be accessed and added.
+The [Camunda extension elements]({{< relref "reference/bpmn20/custom-extensions/extension-elements.md" >}}) are fully implemented in the BPMN model API, but unknown extension elements can also easily be accessed and added.

 Every BPMN `BaseElement` can have a child element of the type `extensionElements`.
 This element can contain all sorts of extension elements.
-To access the extension elements you have to call the `getExtensionElements()` method and if no such child element exists you must create one first.
+To access the extension elements you have to call the `getExtensionElements()` method and, if no such child element exists, you must create one first.

 ```java
 StartEvent startEvent = modelInstance.newInstance(StartEvent.class);